 Do I need an attorney to write an Advance Directive?

 No. You can write your own Advance Directive, but some attorneys are able to provide guidance.
 If you are managing a chronic illness, it is best to talk with your doctor so that you can include the kinds of decisions that might apply to you.

 No. In Virginia, two witnesses over the age of 18 are required; if it is notarized, there must also be another witness' signature.

 How can I revoke or change my Advance Directive?

 It is best to destroy old copies and create a new Advance Directive.
 You can revoke an Advance Directive by destroying it or crossing through all pages and writing "Revoked" with your signature and date.

-How can I be sure that my Advance Directive
+How can I be sure that my Advance Directive will be honored?

 Advance Directives are only used if you are not able to speak for yourself.
 Your Healthcare Agent will become your advocate if this happens.
 In an emergency situation, it is usually not clear to doctors if you might be able to recover, so they may begin treatments until your prognosis is clearer.

 If I don't want CPR, will this be honored?